applicaster/developer.applicaster.com/book/ui-builder/ios/NavigatioBarPlugins.md

 __Hidden__
 ![NavigationBarNoLogoTitle.png](./Files/NavigationBarNoLogoTitle.png)

-######Backgound view
+###### Backgound view
-The Navigation bar plugin also enables customization of the background.
+The Navigation Bar plugin also enables customization of the background.
 Currently, there are two types of background view presentations available: `Color` and `Image`.

 __Note__: In the UI Builder, the Zapp user will only have one of these options available, but the plugin developer will get both keys if it was defined in the development of the plugin.
 In this case, items must be used according to their priority.
 Image has a higher priority than Color.
-During implamentation new plugins important to use same behaviour.
+During the implementation of new plugins it is important to use the same behaviour.

-######Context buttons
+###### Context buttons
 Context buttons are buttons which control the screen or root navigation.
 Context buttons are not controlled by the user, but all these buttons must be implemented in the development of new plugins.

 1. `Menu button` or `Special button`.
 This button, if enabled, sends to Root plugin the action that root must call some specific Root behaviour.
 Please Note: This button will be visible only if Root plugin implemented protocol of this button, otherwise it will be hidden.
 Please be aware of this when developing new nav bar plugins.